 Section 9.1 (Contributions by Country Committees)

 Each Country Committee shall make its best efforts to assist the DPCA in meeting the expenses of Democrats Abroad, in accordance with general policies to be determined from time to time by the DPCA by means of standing resolutions.
-Each officer and DNC member shall make her or his best efforts to assure that Democrats Abroad is adequately funded.
+Each Officer and DNC Member shall make her or his best efforts to assure that Democrats Abroad is adequately funded.
 Nothing herein contained shall be deemed as an obligation to contribute personally to the financial resources of Democrats Abroad.

 Article Ten: Amendments Section 10.1 (Amendments)